DeanLight/spannerlib/tutorials/introduction.md

           string	kronovi
           integer	10

 # Rules<a class="anchor" id="rules"></a>
 Datalog allows you to deduce new tuples for a relation.
-RGXlog includes this feature as well:
+RGXLog includes this feature as well:

 ```python